-Attended Named User - A user consumes a license when it is defined in Orchestrator, regardless of the number of machines it is defined on.
+Attended - A user consumes a license when it is defined in Orchestrator, regardless of the number of machines it is defined on.
+However, the user cannot connect from more than one machine at a time.
 Please take into account this only works with Active Directory users.
 If you have local users, each of them is counted and consumes a license.

 The Attended page displays all the usernames that have been defined as Robots in Orchestrator, along with the last login time, the number of machines they are assigned to and if the users are currently connected.
 Lastly, a list of all the Robots defined on a specific username can be displayed, by clicking the View Robots button.

-It is not possible to start multiple jobs on Studio or StudioX Robots that have the same Active Directory username but are on different machines.
+It is not possible to start multiple jobs on RPA Developer/Citizen Developer/RPA Developer Pro Robots that have the same Active Directory username but are on different machines.
 If you do so, only one Robot executes the indicated job.

-In this model of licensing, we count the maximum number of Unattended or NonProduction Robots that are able to execute processes simultaneously.
-This number is given by the total number of runtimes allocated to all the online machines.
+In this model of licensing, we count the maximum number of Unattended/NonProduction Robots that are able to execute processes simultaneously.
+This number is given by the total number of runtimes (execution slots) allocated to all the online machines.
 You can distribute the licenses across all your machines.

 The Testing license works similar to the Unattended license where we count the maximum number of Testing robots that are able to execute tests simultaneously.
+Aside from test cases, testing robots can execute RPA processes intended for non-production environments only.
 This number is given by the total number of runtimes allocated to all the online machines.
 You can distribute the licenses across all your machines.

 Please note that it is not possible to allocate more runtimes than there are available.
 For example, if you have 4 remaining runtimes available, and 2 already allocated to a machine, then you can only allocate a maximum of 6 runtimes to that machine.

-You can assign a custom number of runtimes to a machine, which determine the number of Unattended or NonProduction licenses consumed if the UiPath Robot service is running on the machine.
+You can assign a machine a custom number of runtimes, which determine the number of Unattended/NonProduction licenses consumed if the UiPath Robot service is running on the machine.
 The number of Robots defined on a machine is not at all dependent on the number of runtimes.